The Creative Process

 Step 2: Prepare your block.

 Once the idea is set, it’s time to give it a surface to live on.
-In printmaking, that could be anything from a smooth sheet of linoleum to a gleaming piece of copper, a hefty slab of limestone, or even a humble school eraser.
-Each material has its own personality, its own resistance, texture, and way of holding a mark.
+That could be anything from a smooth sheet of linoleum to a gleaming piece of copper, a hefty slab of limestone, or even a humble school eraser.
+Each material has its own character, shaping how it holds a mark.
+This stage is about patience and care: cutting, smoothing, and preparing the block, sometimes even transferring an image, to turn a blank surface into the start of something beautiful.

 Step 3: Get Carving!